 You can invest a lump sum of money

 Some people decide to invest their money depending on how they feel about risk.
-Investing into the stock market means that your money can potentially see high growth.
-But your lump sum would also be exposed to any potential downward movements too!
+Investing into the stock market, whether via a stocks and shares ISA or a pension pot, means that your money can potentially see high growth.
+But your lump sum investment would also be exposed to any potential downward movements too!

 How to make sure your lump sum of money is safe